hiroyukiyamamoto/os-pca/README.md

 ### Information

->   - This repository will be integrated into the "loadings" (https://github.com/hiroyukiyamamoto/loadings) in the future.
+>   - This repository has been integrated into the "loadings" (https://github.com/hiroyukiyamamoto/loadings).